skeeto/passphrase2pgp/README.md

 either case, `--repeat` (`-r`) is set to zero unless it was explicitly provided.
 The additional passphrase check is unnecessary if they Key ID is being checked.

-The `--paranoid` (`-x`) setting quadruples the KDF difficulty.
-This will result in a different key for the same passphrase.

 ### Examples